kalle936/id1217/lab2/uppg2/README.md

 if anything, to be gained from this.

 The efficiency as can be seen in the efficiency table decreases rapidly when additional threads are used.
 For even more threads than 8 I think the trend would continue.
-I could not test this as Atlantis use gcc version 4.1 and thus does not support OpenMP 3.0 which is when tasks were implemented.